Updated: October 2023 by Kayleigh Jenkins

 These offer a compromise between the simplicity of a cigalike and the functionality of a mod system.
 At least that was the original idea – continuous innovation since the introduction of pod systems means that some now offer the power and performance of decent mod devices.

-See our round-up of the best vape pens for 10 of the best.
+See our Best Vape Pens for some of the best.

 Also see: A Beginner’s Guide to Vaping

 General things to think about when choosing a vape kit

 No matter who you are, there are a few factors that you need to consider when looking for the best vape kit for your needs.

 These aren’t the most important things for your decision, but it’s worth keeping them in mind as you consider the benefits and drawbacks of different devices.

 This is a subjective question as everyone has a different budget and, like any product, the cost of vape devices can vary depending on how advanced they are.
 Nowadays, there is a vape kit to suit every budget - with kits available from as little as £5.

 Switching from smoking to vaping will almost certainly save you money compared to smoking - up to £800 a year, according to the University College of London!

 Getting started doesn’t need to be expensive as you can purchase a starter vape kit for less than the price of a pack of cigarettes.
 There will be running costs such as replacement coils, pods and vape juice along the way but there are ways to keep costs as low as possible - check out our 8 tips to vaping on a budget, which will help you reduce the cost of vaping.